apache/geode/geode-docs/CONTRIBUTE.md

 ## Document Source Files and Tools

 Project Geode documentation source files are written in markdown.
-Image files include .gif and .png graphics and editable image files in the open source SVG format.
+Image files include .gif and .png graphics and editable image files in the open-source SVG format.

 - [Working with Markdown Files](#markdown)
 - [Working with Images and Graphics](#images)